 The Alex MacDonald Band

 If you’re looking for an original way to reach your community with a musical event, why not ask Alex MacDonald and his band to play in your area?
-They have performed up and down the country in school Assembly halls, village halls and church halls as well as larger venues like the Rothes Halls, Glenrothes and Leith Town Hall.
+They have performed up and down the country in school Assembly halls, village halls and church halls as well as larger venues like the Rothes Halls, Glenrothes and Leith Town Hall and even at the Edinburgh Fringe and in the open air for Picnic & Praise at Urquhart Castle on the shores of Loch Ness.
 They play mainly Alex’s own songs which are all written from a Christian perspective on life, and many of them tell stories from real life, all in an inimitable blend of Scottish folk rock.

 The following are some of the reactions to shows the band have done.